cchandre/pyhamsys/README.md

   - *autonomous* : boolean.
     If autonomous is False, the state vector y should be of the form *y* = [*t*, *x*], where the first coordinate is time.

 Returns:
-   Bunch object with the following fields defined:
+&nbsp; Bunch object with the following fields defined:
    - t : final integration time if *times* is a float of integer *times* if *times* is a list or an array all computed times if *times* is a list or array with a single element